 When oil stains penetrate your concrete, they can be extremely difficult to remove.
 If there is a fresh oil stain on your driveway, it is in your best interest to act as quickly as possible.
 Though tough to remove, there are homemade solutions you can put together to combat fresh oil stains in concrete.
-If the oil spot is still wet, you can apply something like cat litter or baking soda to pick up that moisture.
-Once the oil is absorbed, apply water to it and scrub with a brush using a solution comprised of water and baking soda before rinsing away.
+With fresh oil spots, apply something like cat litter or baking soda to absorb that moisture.
+Then, apply water to it and scrub with a brush using a solution comprised of water and baking soda before rinsing away.

 Have Your Driveway Professionally Washed

 Washing your driveway on an annual basis is essential in extending its life.
 Mold and mildew will naturally find its way to your driveway over time, which can aid in deterioration.
 Using a safe pressure and specialized cleansers, hiring a professional power washing company to clean the driveway is always recommended.
 Additionally, the visual difference between a clean and dirty driveway is like night and day.

 Seal Your Driveway

 Concrete sealers are designed to strengthen and protect the surface and extend its life.
 There are several different types of sealers you could use, all differing in their utilities.
 Acrylic/topcoat sealers are designed to protect the surface and often change the look of the concrete.
-Penetrating sealers are designed to enter the pores of the surface and structurally protect the surface from within.
+Penetrating sealers enter the pores of the surface and structurally protect the concrete from within.
 Make sure to seal your concrete on a regular basis to get the longest possible lifespan out of it.

 Try to Avoid Melting Agents

 While melting agents like salt melt the ice on your driveway, their long-term effects can damage the concrete.
-Salt will decrease the freezing point of liquids on the concrete, which obviously adds moisture since there is now water sitting on the concrete.
-In this process, freezing and thawing of ice and water will occur more frequently.
+Salt will decrease the freezing point of liquids on the concrete, which obviously adds moisture since water is now sitting on top of the concrete.
+During this process, freezing and thawing of ice and water will occur more frequently.